WINTER ZOO CAMP

 What is the adult-to-child ratio?

 We keep our group sizes small.
-Camps are limited to twelve children with two adults.
+Camps are limited to ten children with two adults.

 What group do I sign my child up for?